silverstripe/silverstripe-framework/docs/en/installation/from-source.md

    or the [latest release](https://github.com/silverstripe/silverstripe-installer/zipball/2.4).
  * Add and commit the files to your repository

+### Step 2: Installing phing with git version control support ###

+Run the following commands to install the Phing build system:

+	sudo pear install phing
+	sudo pear install VersionControl_Git-0.4.4

-### Step 2: Getting the required modules ###
+### Step 3: Getting the required modules ###

-Run the following command to download all core dependencies via [Piston](http://piston.rubyforge.org):
+Run the following command to download all core dependencies using [Phing](http://www.phing.info/):

-	cd my-silverstripe-project/
-	tools/new-project
+	phing update_modules

 This will add `framework`, `cms` and the `simple` theme to your project.

-As a fallback solution, you can simply download all necessary files without any dependency management through piston.
+As a fallback solution, you can simply download all necessary files without any dependency management through Phing.
 This is handy if you have an existing project in version control, and want a one-off snapshot of the modules.
 The only way to update this codebase later is to overwrite the whole folder, with no easy way to track and re-apply any changes made to it since.